Blue Origin NS-18

 Blue Origin NS-18 was a sub-orbital spaceflight mission operated by Blue Origin that launched on 13 October 2021.
 The mission was the eighteenth flight of the company's New Shepard integrated launch vehicle and spacecraft.
-It was the second crewed New Shepard launch.
+It was the second New Shepard launch to carry passengers.
 The flight, carrying four people including actor William Shatner, launched from Blue Origin's sub-orbital launch site in West Texas aboard the fourth flight of New Shepard booster NS4 and the spacecraft RSS First Step, both having previously flown on NS-14, NS-15, and NS-16 earlier in the year.